richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The LLC also responds to legal requests; these are often subpoenas in patent suits.

-Selection of the LLC Board of Directors is defined in {{RFC8713}}.
+Selection of the LLC Board of Directors is defined in {{NOMCOM}}.

 The IETF Executive Director handles the daily tasks and management, and they are overseen by the LLC Board of Directors.

-{{RFC8712, Section 6}} describes the legal relationship between the LLC and ISOC.
+{{LLCLEGAL, Section 6}} describes the legal relationship between the LLC and ISOC.

 ## Internet Society (ISOC)